MicrosoftDocs/learn/learn-pr/azure/arm-template-test/includes/powershell/3-exercise-whatif-powershell.md

 ### Set the default resource group

 You need to set the resource group created for you in the sandbox as the default resource group.
-You'll accomplish this task in two steps:
+You accomplish this task in two steps:

    1. Run `Get-AzResourceGroup` to get the resource group name.